Ammi Phillips: Early life

+Phillips was born in Colebrook, Connecticut, on April 24, 1788, to Samuel Phillips (1760–1842), a farmer by trade and veteran of the Revolutionary war, and is wife Millea Phillips (1763–1861), one of eleven children, beginning a life that spanned the period from George Washington's presidency to the American Civil War.

+The name "Ammi" (in full, "Ammiruhamah") is biblical.
+It was typically used in the 17th and 18th centuries by Congregationalists.
+Other bearers include Ammi Ruhamah Cutter and Ammi Ruhamah Mitchell.

+Phillips moved out of his family home at some point before 1810, and the first signed portraits produced by Phillips date from 1811, meaning he was by then beginning his career as a portrait painter.

+Personal life

-Phillips was born in Colebrook, Connecticut, on April 24, 1788, to Samuel Phillips (1760–1842), a farmer by trade and veteran of the Revolutionary war, and Millea Phillips (1763–1861), as one of eleven children, beginning a life that spanned the period from George Washington's presidency to the American Civil War.
-Phillips moved out of his family home at some point before 1810, and married Laura Brockway in Nassau, New York, on March 18, 1813.
-Laura Brockway's family had roots in Sharon, Connecticut.
-The first signed portraits produced by Phillips date from 1811, meaning he was by then beginning his career as a portrait painter.
-Ammi Phillips and Lauren (Brockway) Phillips had four sons—Henry, George, William, and Russell Phillips—and one unknown daughter, although the order in which they had them is unclear, and one may not have survived.
-Laura Brockway died February 2, 1830, at the age of 38, and Phillips remarried Jane Ann Caulkins, twenty years his junior, five months later.
-Jane would have four more children: Anna, Jane, Samuel, and Sarah Phillips.
-Sarah Phillips would die at the age of four and a half.
+On March 18, 1813, Phillips married Laura Brockway in Nassau, New York.
+Her family had roots in Sharon, Connecticut.
+Ammi and Lauren Phillips had four sons: Henry, George, William, and Russell Phillips—and one unknown daughter, although the order in which they had them is unclear, and one may not have survived.
+Laura Brockway died February 2, 1830, at the age of 38, and five months later Phillips married secondly Jane Ann Caulkins, who was twenty years his junior.
+Jane would have four more children: Anna, Jane, Samuel, and Sarah Phillips, but Sarah was to die at the age of four and a half.

 Ammi Phillips reported he and his family living in a different residence in every recorded census.
 In 1820, he reported living in Troy, New York.
 He sold this property in 1828, moving to a forty-five acre property in Rhinebeck, New York.
-This land would be sold in part to its original owner as well as his brother-in-law, as the family moved yet again inside New York to a one-acre property in Amenia.
+This land would be sold in part to its original owner as well as his brother-in-law, and the family moved yet again inside the State of New York to a one-acre property in Amenia.
 In the 1850 census, Phillips is recorded for the first time under the profession of portrait painter, now living in North East, New York.
 In 1855 he was recorded as "artist", and was living in New Marlborough, Massachusetts.
 In 1860 and 1865 he was living in Curtisville (now Interlaken), Stockbridge, Massachusetts.